 Instructions

-- Season & Sear the Shrimp: In a medium bowl, toss shrimp with olive oil, salt, black pepper, and smoked paprika.
-Heat a large skillet or Dutch oven over medium-high heat.
-Add the shrimp and cook for 1-2 minutes per side, just until pink and opaque.
-Remove shrimp to a plate and set aside.
+- Heat olive oil in a large skillet or Dutch oven over medium-high heat.
+Add the shrimp, season with salt and pepper, and cook for 1-2 minutes per side until pink and just cooked through.
+Transfer the shrimp to a plate and set aside.

 Notes